Vascular Access

 Intraosseous Infusion

-Any fluid or substance routinely given IV (including blood products) may be given via a sturdy needle inserted in the medullary cavity of select long bones.
+Any fluid or substance routinely given IV (including blood products) may be given via an intraosseous needle inserted in the medullary cavity of select long bones.
 Fluids reach the central circulation as quickly as with venous infusion.
-This technique is used more commonly in infants and young children, whose bony cortices are thin and easily penetrated and in whom peripheral and central venous access can be quite difficult, particularly in shock or cardiac arrest.
-However, this technique can be used in older patients at various sites (eg, sternum, proximal tibia, humerus) via special devices (eg, pressure-loaded puncture device, drilling device) that are now more readily available.
-Thus, intraosseous infusion is becoming more common in adults.
+This technique is used commonly in infants and young children because their bony cortices are thin and easily penetrated and peripheral and central venous access can be quite difficult, particularly in shock or cardiac arrest.
+However, in older patients, intraosseous infusion can be used at various sites (eg, sternum, proximal tibia, proximal humerus) via special devices (eg, pressure-loaded puncture device, drilling device).

 For a step-by-step description of how to do intraosseous cannulation, see How To Do Intraosseous Cannulation, Manually and With a Power Drill.